'CARTE DE L'ARABIE... avec L'EGYPTE, LA NUBIE et L'ABISSINIE.' by Bonne / Raynal c.1780

 A finely engraved and attractive late 18th century map of the Arabian penninsula -- with Egypt, Nubia and Abyssinia -- which was made by Rigobert Bonne and published in Guillaume Raynal's Atlas de toutes les parties connues du globe terrestre (Geneva: 1780).

 Rigobert Bonne (1727-1795) was one of the most important cartographers of the late 18th century.
 In 1773, he succeeded Jacques Nicolas Bellin as Royal Cartographer to France in the office of the Hydrographer at the Depôt de la Marine.
 Working in his official capacity, Bonne compiled some of the most detailed and accurate maps of the period.
-Bonne’s work represents an important step in the evolution of the cartographic ideology away from the decorative work of the 17th and early 18th century towards a more detail oriented and practical aesthetic.
-With regard to the rendering of terrain Bonne maps bear many stylistic similarities to those of his predecessor, Bellin.
-However, Bonne maps generally abandon such common 18th century decorative features such as hand coloring, elaborate decorative cartouches and compass roses.
+Bonne’s work represented an important step in the evolution of the cartographic ideology away from the decorative work of the 17th and early 18th century towards a more detail oriented and practical aesthetic.
+With regard to the rendering of terrain, Bonne maps bear many stylistic similarities to those of his predecessor, Bellin; however, Bonne maps generally abandon such common 18th century decorative features such as elaborate cartouches and compass roses.
 While mostly focusing on coastal regions, the work of Bonne is highly regarded for its detail, historical importance, and overall aesthetic appeal.

 - This is an original copperplate engraving with later hand colour.

 - Printed area is approximately 32.1cms by 15cms.